Tiernan Watson

 C#, Unity, 3D Mathematics

-This recreation of the portal effect was made using Unity's new scriptable rendering pipeline (LWRP).
+This recreation of the portal effect was made using Unity's (new at the time) scriptable rendering pipeline (LWRP).
 It works by having cameras attached to each portal, as well as a reference to its partner portal.
 The player's position is taken locally to a portal, and then transformed to world space out of the partner portal.
 This can be used to set the camera's location and rotation, after which it renders to a texture.

 Source Code: GitHub